-3) Place it in a location with bright sun and ample humidity.
-A south facing window in your home should provide ample sun exposure.
+Then, place it in a location with bright sun and ample humidity.
+A south-facing window in your home should provide ample sun exposure.

-4) You can keep the humidity up around the plant by misting it daily or placing it on a tray with pebbles and water.
-As the water evaporates it will feed humidity to the atmosphere around the gardenia.
+You can keep the humidity up around the plant by misting it daily or placing it on a tray with pebbles and water.
+As the water evaporates, it will feed humidity to the atmosphere around the gardenia.

-Fertilizing: Your Double Blooming Gardenias can be fertilized once every 3-4 weeks from April through November.
-You can use a formula like 30-10-10 or a fertilizer high in nitrogen.
-If you notice the leaves on your plant starting to yellow, you can mix in a tablespoon of Epsom Salt with a gallon of water and apply this around your plant.
+3. Fertilizing: Your Double Blooming Gardenias can be fertilized every 3 to 4 weeks, from April through November.
+You can use a formula like 30-10-10, or a fertilizer high in nitrogen.

-Pruning: Gardenias are best pruned in the summer after the plant has bloomed.
-Thinning out the plant helps improve the air circulation around your gardenia.
-You can remove any dead, dying, broken or diseased branches from the tree.
-Be sure to also prune back any branches with spent flowers.
+4. Pruning: Gardenias are best pruned in the summer after the plant has bloomed.
+Remove any broken or dead branches, and prune back any branches with spent flowers.

 Most items ship the next business day unless otherwise noted